Fabiola-Eto/MULTIPLY-Initiative/multimorbidity_list.md

 All code sets have been thoroughly clinically revised by Dr Sarah Finer and Dr Miriam Samuel.

-Please, note that only for 'Constipation (Treated)' we have two code lists - one composed by Prod codes (prescription codes), and another composed by Read codes.
+Please, note that only for 'Constipation' we have two code lists - one composed by Prod codes (prescription codes), and another composed by Read v2 codes.
+Additionally, 'Painful conditions' were defined using only Prod codes.
 >
 >
 | Count | Conditions included                                                                          | File name                                |